fishpercolator/name.pn/README.md

 No special configuration should be necessary - just using GitHub for this repo should be enough to enable the actions on every push.

+If tests fail, screenshots are taken and uploaded to the test artifacts, which may be helpful in debugging.

 If you're using Heroku it's a good idea to set it to only allow automatic deploys after CI passes.

 ## Features